Jocelyn Janon Jocelyn Janon

 Selfhood.

-Selfhood redefines self‑portraiture by archiving discarded body hair, exploring identity through material trace, abjection, and the tension between presence and absence.
+Selfhood redefines self‑portraiture by exploring identity through material trace, abjection, and tension.

 Read More